-The M4Pi system board has been thoroughly tested for compatibility with a variety of operating systems and environments, including:
+The M54Hi-Plus system board was thoroughly tested for compatibility with a variety of operating systems and environments, including:

-- Windows, Windows NT, and Windows 95.
+- Windows, Windows 95, and Windows NT.

-- OS/2.

 - SCO UNIX and Open Desktop.

-- Movell Netware.
+- Movell NetWare.

-- MS-DOS and PC-DOS.
+- MS-DOS, DR-DOS, and PC-DOS.

+- MeXTStep.

-2 Configuring the M4Pi
+2 Configuring the M54Hi-Plus

-Although the M4Pi system board is packaged in protective materials, it is important to use care while unpacking and setting up.
+Although the M54Hi-Plus system board is packaged in protective materials, it is important to use care while unpacking and setting up.